 You’re looking for a third or fourth opinion

 Some people come to the ER because they’re convinced other doctors they’ve seen have misdiagnosed their problem, Dr. Riner says.
 “It’s not the role of the emergency department to take someone with a chronic medical problem and try to second-guess all the other providers who have treated this patient,” he says.
 With these patients, “their expectation is that this new doctor is going to do all these tests, make a diagnosis, and get them instant relief.”
 That’s not to say that patients with chronic conditions should never go to the ER.
-“But it takes a certain amount of self awareness to be able to say, ‘you know this is just my same old back pain and it doesn’t make sense to go the emergency department expecting a magical cure’ versus ‘this headache is so much worse than all the other headaches I’ve had before, so it’s time to go to the ER,’” explains Dr. Riner.
-These are the secrets ER staff won’t tell you.
+“But it takes a certain amount of self-awareness to be able to say, ‘you know this is just my same old back pain and it doesn’t make sense to go the emergency department expecting a magical cure’ versus ‘this headache is so much worse than all the other headaches I’ve had before, so it’s time to go to the ER,’” explains Dr. Riner.

 You treat it like a primary care visit

 Don’t expect emergency physicians to resolve a host of different, unrelated problems, says Dr. Riner.
 It’s unrealistic to think this doctor you’ve never met before who doesn’t know your patient history will address all your medical concerns in an urgent care visit.
 Focus.
 Know the main reason you’re there, and let your doctor help connect the dots.
 “Some symptoms can be tied together, and we’re trained to review them and see if we can find a common cause,” Dr. Riner says.
-These are the habits patients have that doctors find most annoying.
+(These are the patient habits that doctors find most annoying.)

 You lie or hide the truth